 Onehunga War Memorial Pool

 The Onehunga War Memorial Pool opened in 1956 and is one of the best places for dipping your toes this summer.
-With multiple pools, including indoor and out, they even offer special Dog Day Out events so your pooch doesn’t have to miss out.
+With multiple pools, including indoor and out (outdoor open November to April) and a dedicated dive pool with both high and low boards you could spend a whole day here keeping cool.

 West Wave Pool And Leisure Centre